helrond/clbsj.org/_posts/2022-06-05-memorial-service-for-dr-norman-gottwald.md

 We continue to mourn [the loss of our co-founder and vision-holder, Norman Gottwald](https://clbsj.org/news/2022/03/15/tributes-to-norman-gottwald/).
 The First Baptist Church of Berkeley will hold a memorial service on

 Saturday, August 6, 2022 at 2:00pm Pacific Time
-in Crouch Classroom
-at Berkeley School of Theology
+Crouch Classroom, Berkeley School of Theology
 2606 Dwight Way, Berkeley 94704

 Zoom will be available for those who want to attend from a distance.